10% for the planet

 How to sign up?

-To sign up for summer programming pay through the portal above or email firstname.lastname@example.org
+To sign up for summer programming click the sign-up button below and follow the prompts.
+Or email firstname.lastname@example.org.

 *Please note that the price listed is the non-indexed price and is designed to allow the trip to be open for students of diverse socio-economic backgrounds.
 We want to be able to offer equitable opportunities to students and parents so please reach out for discounts if needed!